 It also contains compounds called phytonutrients that boost immunity and help in the attack against infectious diseases.
 And also, vitamin A that not only boosts immunity but is involved in the production of white blood cells.
 Antioxidants also fight against free radicals, free radicals damage DNA in cells, which often results in chronic inflammation, which can be a lot of trouble healthwise for people with diabetes.
 Eating a diet rich in antioxidants helps prevent damages caused by free radicals.

-Cantaloupe contains fiber, fibers activate the hormones that make you feel full, so when you eat cantaloupe, it is filling and prevents people from binge eating, which is sometimes the cause of unhealthy weight gain.
+Cantaloupe contains fiber which activates a hormone called ghrelin that help you feel full.
+So when you eat cantaloupe you will avoid binge eating, which is sometimes the cause of unhealthy weight gain.
 Asides from that, cantaloupe has no cholesterol, which is another cause for unhealthy weight gain.

 So eating cantaloupe reduces the risk of weight gain.
 Obesity is something diabetics should try to avoid at all costs because it is a risk factor for many diabetic complications, including high blood pressure and heart disease.